mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step5.md

 As we mentioned before in both tutorials, Helm provides the option to add different options to configure the installation of an application.

-Let's define which variables can be set in our `hello-kubernetes` chart to make it easier to deploy it in different environments or share it with other users (we are going to define the variables we can pass values for using `--set` or `-f values.yaml`).
+Let's define which variables can be set in our `hello-kubernetes` chart to make it easier to deploy it in different environments or just make it easier to manage.
+To be more specific, we are going to define the variables we can pass values for using `--set` or `-f values.yaml` when we use `helm upgrade` or `helm install`.

-**In this case, we will convert the Docker image value for our application to a variable so we can select which application image we want to install.**

-Our goal is to now upgrade from the image tagged `1.10` to the `1.11-dev`
+**Our goal in this case will be to convert the hardcoded Docker image value for our application to a variable so we can select which application image we want to use when using Helm.
+In this specific example we will upgrade from the image already installed (tagged `1.10`) to the image tagged as `1.11-dev`.**

 * First, go to the `Chart.yaml` and change the `appVersion` to `1.11`.
-This is not a variable and not mandatory to change but it is the value shown when we use `helm list`.
-Since we are going to be upgrading the image in the  `deployment` it is recommended to upgrade the app version field as well.
+This file is not using a variable and it is not mandatory to change but it is the value shown when we use `helm list`.
+Since we are going to be upgrading the image in the  `deployment`, it is recommended to upgrade the `appVersion` field as well to match the image.

-Now let's replace the hardcoded values for variables.

 * Go to `values.yaml`, **delete everything** and insert: